m417z/ntdoc/descriptions/ntprivilegecheck.md

 ---

 Function `NtPrivilegeCheck` is used to check state of any privileges in Token Object.
-It's also descripted in *Microsoft SDK* as **PrivilegeCheck**.
+It's also described in *Microsoft SDK* as **PrivilegeCheck**.

 ### TokenHandle